angular/angular/modules/angular2/docs/core/02_directives.md

 1. *Decorators*: can be placed on any DOM element and can be combined with other directives.
 2. *Components*: Components have encapsulated view and can configure injectors.
-3. *Instantiator*: Is responsible for adding or removing child views in parent view. (i.e. ng-repeat, ng-if)
+3. *Instantiator*: Is responsible for adding or removing child views in parent view. (i.e. foreach, if)